kostandinang/quartz/content/products/quinvio.md

 Then growth stalled.

+### The challenges

+We were a team of two.
+Both engineers.
+Both startup enthusiasts.
+But video processing at scale is brutal. ffmpeg is powerful but unforgiving cost-wise.
+Managing AI API costs while keeping subscriptions affordable was a constant balance.

+The interactive video editor was our differentiator, built on web stories with embeddable widgets.
+That part took longer than expected.
+Every browser handles video differently.
+Edge cases everywhere.

 ### The lessons

 Building fast matters.
 We validated the idea before iterating it.
 MVP first, features later based on real user feedback.